 Like us, our students come to class carrying baggage from their day.
 While their class time with you is just one component of their lives, it’s very likely an important one for them professionally and personally.
 While it’s clear that children and beginners shine brighter when playing, it’s also true that adults and advanced learners enjoy competition and lighter moments in class.
 This is not to say that you should convert your class into a permanent playpen, rather, that the addition of moments of play give contrast in class and allows students of all learning types to thrive.
-The following are few classic games that can be adapted to suit different skill levels.

 Always classic, these games are super versatile, let students practice specific vocabulary and expressions, and have the added bonus of encouraging a gleeful sort of atmosphere.